 Vaccines for 0-18

 Routine immunizations are given at your child’s doctor’s office during yearly well child checkups.
-At Walla Walla County Department of Community Health we no longer offer vaccinations at this time, following a similar trend of public health organizations nationwide.
+Community Health would like to encourage families to establish care for their children at a healthcare provider.
 Learn more about signing up for health insurance, establishing with a doctor, and our local clinic services on our Community Resources page.

 Check the vaccine schedule to see where your child is at: Vaccines for 19 and Over